 This course is offered by West Virginia University.
 It can inspire your team members to take their sales operations knowledge to the next level.
 It’s a 100% online course, which offers a flexible schedule and takes around six months to complete.

-3 Core Processes for Sales Operations to Enable Revenue Growth: SBI TV
+3 Core Sales Processes for Sales Operations to Enable Revenue Growth: SBI TV

-SBI is a revenue-growth consulting company that puts out some really high-quality content, which could be very useful for sales operations teams.
-This particular video takes a look at three core processes that can be used to drive revenue growth.
+SBI is a revenue-growth consulting company that puts out some really high-quality content, which could be very useful for any sales ops team.
+This particular video takes a look at three core sales processes that can be used to drive revenue growth.

-While this content is targeted more toward senior-level sales operations staff, it can be very useful for sharing a big-picture vision with your team.
+While this content is targeted more toward senior-level sales ops staff, it can be very useful for sharing a big-picture vision with your team.